tinksjain22/bird-migration-group-4/README.md

 * Morgan: Wildfire data cleaning and mapping

-* Hardeep: Bird migratory flight paths and Biology Expert
+* Hardeep: Bird migratory flight paths and biology expert

-* Tinkle: Engandered Species data cleaning and mapping
+* Tinkle: Endangered species data cleaning and mapping

 * Jimmy: Presentation manager and Gamma App developer

-* Jenny: Soybean Production data cleaning and mapping
+* Jenny: Soybean production data cleaning and mapping

 ## Libraries Used (not used in class)
 * Seaborn